 Cycle highways sit in the active travel key statutory and non-statutory planning documents.
 This article is an introduction to Active Travel.
 Extracts related to cycle highways from two key documents in the Active Travel Framework are found in the following two articles.

 The relevant text for cycle highways is scattered throughout a number of key documents.
-Here the relevant extracts from Planning for Active Travel in the ACT (PATCAT) are gathered together in one place.
+Here the relevant extracts from Planning for Active Travel in the ACT (PATACT) are gathered together in one place.